Zadigo/nuxt-ganalytics/README.md

 Under the hood, the module will automatically update the consent values in the Google Consent Mode API and save them in the local cookies.
 This way, you can ensure that the user has control over their consent preferences.

+## Do I need to enable both GA4 and GTM? 🧐

+No. You can use either Google Analytics 4 (GA4) or Google Tag Manager (GTM) in your Nuxt app.
+The main difference between GA4 and GTM resides in the fact that you can use custom events and parameters to be sent.
+You will need to create the trigers and containers in your Google Tag Manager account in order to handle thes events.

+Be default GA4 is enabled in the module.

 ## Contributing 🙏